Find professionals

 Cheap is not always best.

-Your architect or designer may be able to advise the specifications you need to be quoted (i.e extra costs due to poor site access, excavation costs, piers if required, technicalities merging an old home with an extension) so that you know what to look for when the quote comes through.
+If you already have a design professional, they can advise the specifications you need to be quoted (i.e extra costs due to poor site access, excavation costs, piers if required, technicalities merging an old home with an extension) so that you know what to look for when the quote comes through.

 Good luck!